 Destined for cinematic lovers too

-If you don’t like shooting, you are welcomed in Night City too.
+If you don’t like shooting, you are welcome in Night City too.
 Smart Weapons have ‘seek and destroy’ targets, making it easier for all kinds of players to experience its essence.

 Includes the kindest celebrity ever